-Metro: Lisbon has an efficient underground network.
+Metro: there’s an efficient underground network.
 Buy a Viva Viagem card for 50 cents at any Metro station or store with the Viagem sign.
 Journies cost €1.50 or you can buy a day pass for €6.40.

-Bus: Lisbon is also well serviced by bus.
+Bus: the city is also well serviced by bus.
 Pay €1.80 in cash or load journies onto your Viva Viagem card for €1.50.

 Tram: Although you can use these to get from A to B, they’re more commonly ridden as a tourist attraction, especially famous Tram 28.

 To access all these modes of transport with one card that you don’t need to top up, consider…

 The Lisboa card – is it worth it?

 If you plan to visit Lisbon for 3 days, you’re likely to visit several museums and attractions per day.
 You’ll also probably want to get around as quickly as possible.

 For that reason, you may benefit from a Lisbon Card which includes free entry to 37 museums and attractions such as Jerónimos Monastery.
 It also includes unlimited public transport including the Santa Justa Lift to the Metro, overground trains and historic trams (which otherwise have to be paid for separately).